michael-trullion/mcp-servers/README.md

 2. **Jira Server** - A server that provides access to Jira's REST API for retrieving projects, issues, boards, and sprints.
 3. **GitHub Server** - A server that provides access to GitHub's REST API for retrieving repositories, issues, pull requests, branches, and commits.
 4. **PostgreSQL Server** - A server that provides access to a PostgreSQL database for executing queries and retrieving database schema information.
+5. **Kubernetes Server** - A server that provides access to a Kubernetes cluster for managing pods, executing commands, and retrieving logs.

 ### Jira Server Setup